-Health Savings Accounts (HSAs) help those enrolled in high-deductible health insurance plans (HDHPs) pay for qualified medical expenses.
-But you can also use an HSA as a savings vehicle.
+Health Savings Accounts (HSAs) may help those enrolled in high-deductible health insurance plans (HDHPs) pay for qualified medical expenses.
+When you’re no longer contributing to the HSA in retirement, it can complement Medicare Supplement policies, such as those offered by State Farm®, by helping manage out of pocket expenses.
+In addition to paying expenses, you can also use an HSA as a savings vehicle.
 Here are six ways to make the most of it:

-- Roll over remaining funds year to year.
-(You can do it indefinitely.)
+- Roll over remaining funds year — to — year.
+Yes, you can do it indefinitely.
 The interest accrued on your savings balance is tax-deferred.

 - Contribute until tax day.
 If you haven't met the annual contribution limit, you may contribute through the tax filing date the following spring.

 - Move funds if you want to.
 Your employer may have created your account when you signed up for the HDHP.
 However, if you'd prefer to use a different HSA, you can arrange to transfer funds.
 (An HSA is all yours, regardless whether an employer — present or past — sponsors it.)

 - Maximize your contributions.
 Contribute the annual limit so you can claim the maximum tax deduction.
 If you're 55 or older, you also may make a catch-up contribution.

 - Invest with your HSA.
 Some HSAs allow you to invest the money in mutual funds and stocks, which may generate a greater return.
 You may need to maintain a minimum amount in the account, but if you can afford it, it's an option to consider.

 - Wait to meet your deductible.
 If your medical bills are infrequent or you can afford to cover the costs, let your savings continue to grow tax-deferred in the HSA.
 (If you pay some expenses yourself, keep your receipts so you can request reimbursements once you've met the deductible.)